 In 2015, the Voelkers were able to purchase more land to expand their small orchard and add a vineyard.
 While working hard to clear the land and plant rows of fruit, they were able to truly appreciate the beauty of the location and the view overlooking the mountains.
-This will be the eventual location of their tasting room, a perfect setting to relax and enjoy their craft.
+It was clear this would be the eventual location of their tasting room, a perfect setting to relax and enjoy their mead and cider.

 Inspired by their Apple Mead, in 2016 Helderberg Meadworks began producing their own hard cider.
-The philosophy of using all-natural ingredients extends to their ciders as well, allowing them to bring out the crisp, fresh apple flavor.
-Thanks to the positive customer feedback at festivals over the past two years, Helderberg has decided to make hard cider a permanent addition to their future tasting room offerings.
+The philosophy of using all-natural ingredients extends to their ciders, allowing them to bring out the crisp, fresh apple flavor.
+Thanks to the positive customer feedback at festivals over the past two years, Helderberg decided to make hard cider a permanent addition to their tasting room offerings.

 In addition to mead and cider, Helderberg makes a rare product called a “braggot”, a beer/mead hybrid made with grains and hops.
-A collaboration with Brown’s Brewing, Braggoting Rights is a 12% ABV braggot that has been barrel aged for nine months.
-Amazingly smooth and light, Braggoting Rights was created using Helderberg’s Odin’s Tears for the mead component, with the beer component being a rye ale.
+A collaboration with Brown’s Brewing, Saison deMiel is a light French saison beer/mead hybrid that is 6% ABV, made with a lighter version of Odin’s Tears.
+It is very refreshing and perfect for sipping on the patio in the summer.

 IN THE SPOTLIGHT